Welcome to the Corrections Center of Northwest Ohio

 - Make appropriate community-based referrals for continued rehabilitative assistance upon an inmate being released from CCNO.

-WITT/MITT: WITT (Women in Trauma Treatment) and MITT (Men in Trauma Training) are integrated treatment approaches designed for incarcerated inmates who are mentally ill, substance abusing and are victims of trauma.
+WITT/MITT: WITT (Women in Trauma Treatment) and MITT (Men in Trauma Training) are integrated treatment approaches designed for incarcerated inmates who have a mental health diagnosis, substance abusing and are victims of trauma.
 Prior to release from CCNO program participants will be linked to treatment providers in their home community.
 This will help to provide a continuity of care for the inmates as they leave the correctional facility and go back to their community.
 Counseling services for this program are provided by Recovery Services of Northwest Ohio, Inc.

-New Beginnings Drug/Alcohol Program: Intense drug/alcohol treatment and educational program in L1 and J1 offered to inmates on a six to eight-week basis.
+New Beginnings Drug/Alcohol Program: Intense drug/alcohol treatment and educational program.
 This includes group counseling, individual counseling, education and referrals to other treatment agencies.
 As the offender approaches their release date, staff will link them to treatment providers in their home community.
 Program conducted by Recovery Services of Northwest Ohio, Inc.

 Vocational Classes: Various vocational classes are offered through the Four County Career Center and Northwest State Community College.
 Classes in the past have included Job Search Techniques, Personal Finance, Forklift Certification, Basic Computer Skills and Customer Service training.